 LinkedIn is also a fabulous research tool and a great way of reconnecting with ex-colleagues, old friends and anyone else who may be a likely advocate.

 Master your interview skills

-Interviews these days are typically a competitive process and there is no room for ‘just winging it’.
-You need to master your interview skills by understanding the key competencies of the role and being able to provide examples of how you have demonstrated those competencies and how effective you have been.
+Interviews these days are typically a competitive process and there’s no room for ‘just winging it’.
+You need to master your interview skills by understanding the key competencies of the role and being able to provide examples of how you have demonstrated those competencies and how effective you’ve been.

-You need to research the organisation thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioural interview questions, anticipate likely questions, prepare detailed responses – practice, practice, practice!
+You need to research the organisation thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioral interview questions, anticipate likely questions, and prepare detailed responses – practice, practice, practice!

 Interviewing can be a daunting process, especially if you haven’t interviewed for a long time.
-If you take the time to prepare well then you’ll be far more confident on the day.
+If you take the time to prepare well, you’ll be far more confident on the day.